 Breach Management Identification and Classification

-TDA have put in place procedures that will allow any staff member to report any information surrounding a data security breach to TDA Data Protection Manager.
+We have put in place procedures that will allow any staff member to report any information surrounding a data security breach to TDA Group Data Protection Manager.
 We ensure:

 - That all staff are aware to whom they should report such a breach